anhvupt/anhvupt/README.md

 🔭 I’m currently working on building scalable web applications using Angular and .NET Core.

-🌱 I’m currently learning about cloud technologies like Azure and AWS.
+🌱 I’m currently learning about cloud technologies like Azure and AWS and other web frameworks.

 👯 I’m looking to collaborate on open source projects related to web development.